MAS(S) is a new work by artists Tristan Shorr and Rae Champion (CONCRETE) and created in collaboration with artist Lomond Campbell.

 The sounds and resulting score created by the generative sound sculptures transfers to a series of loudspeakers which run along a one hour coastal route.
 These speakers call out across the sea and participants/ audiences are invited to walk the siren border together.

-There are two parts to the work, the inside sound sculpture(s) which generates a 45 minute soundscsape culminating in a siren sound, and the external loudspeakers marking a coastal border which takes this unique sound and pulses it along a section of UK coastline.
+There are two parts to the work, the inside sound sculpture(s) which generates a 45 minute soundscsape culminating in a voice siren sound, and the external loudspeakers marking a coastal border which takes this unique sound and pulses it along a section of UK coastline.

 Audiences can attend both parts of the work or just one.
 The inside sound sculpture allows audiences to sit or stand watching the sculptures movements and generative sonic creation, listening to the soundscape as it develops.